phangtianhe/soprasteria/README.md

 U 7                                 Print U character with size of 7 (Allowed Size input = Odd number from 3 to 21 inclusive
 ```

-# Assumptions
+# Approach & Assumptions
 ```
+Size is the height of the printed alphabet, which is not always equal to the width, but for X Y Z height == width Since given example of X Y Z is height == width, that is preserved

+For X the approach is to draw a diagonal and then another of it mirrored For Y the approach is to take the top and middle part of how x is draw and then just continue down the middle dot For Z the approach is to take the mirrored diagonal of X approach and then draw a line at first and last line

-size is the height of the printed alphabet, which is not always equal to the width, but for X Y Z height == width For alphabet A,U to preserve the shape of the alphabet, the width will not be same size at height Width for A will be height*2-1
+For alphabet A,U to preserve the shape of the alphabet, the width will not be same size at height Width for A will be height*2-1
 Width for U will be height+2

+For A the approach is to draw 2 diagonal that starts from midpoint of the horizontal axes to the bottom left and right with the middle section of vertical to be drawn as long as it is within the inner portion of the diagonals

+For U the approach is to draw 2 straight line down at far left and right of verticals, omitting the bottom left right corner and also draw a horizontal line at the last line

 ```

 # Compile the program